aduskett/buildroot-aws-iot/README.md

     Patches are automatically copied and applied to buildroot when `docker-compose build` is ran.

 ## Adding additional external trees
-  - Add additional external trees by copying the aws directory to a new directory and adding the new directories name to the EXTERNAL_TREES variable in the docker-compose.yml file nad the docker/env file.
+  - Add additional external trees by copying the external directory to a new directory and adding the new directories name to the
+    EXTERNAL_TREES variable in the docker-compose.yml file nad the docker/env file.
     Both variables are SPACE DELIMITED!